PixelAccess

 a pixel value for single band images, a tuple of pixel values for multiband images.

 Modifies the pixel at x,y.
 The color is given as a single numerical value for single band images, and a tuple for multi-band images.
-In addition to this, RGB and RGBA tuples are accepted for P images.

-color – The pixel value according to its mode. e.g. tuple (r, g, b) for RGB mode)
+• color – The pixel value according to its mode, e.g. tuple (r, g, b) for RGB mode.